lambda-dom/SpellRevisions/spell_rev/lib/docs/spl.md

 Array of spell header offsets.
 The field names are the same as in WeiDU macros like ALTER_SPELL_HEADER.

 note(s):
 * these two arrays do *not* contain fields, like the offset of the opcodes block, that should not be messed with directly.
-To get their values use the functions.
+To get their values use the functions below.

 ## B. Spell functions.